Nancy Jacobs: Elections

-Nancy Jacobs was first elected to the Maryland State Senate in 1999 to represent District 34, which covers portions of Harford and Cecil County, Maryland.
-In 1998, she won the seat vacated by fellow Republican David R. Craig, who was the State Senator for District 34 for only four years.
+Jacobs was first elected to the Maryland State Senate in 1999 to represent District 34, which covers portions of Harford and Cecil County, Maryland.
+In 1998, she won the seat vacated by fellow Republican David R. Craig, who was the state senator for District 34 for only four years.
 Jacobs won a close election against Democratic challenger and former fellow Delegate Mary Louise Preis, whom she only defeated by 139 votes out of over 37,000 votes cast.

 In 2002, the election was a different story.
 This time she won with over 60% of the vote, defeating Democrat Arthur Henry Helton, Jr. The election in 2006 was a little closer.
 That year she defeated Democrat William B. Kilby with 57% of the vote.
 In 2013 Jacobs declared to her supporters that she would not run for re-election in 2014.

 Tenure

 During the 2007 session of the Maryland General Assembly, Senator Jacobs sponsored Maryland's version of Jessica's Law.
-Her bill was passed by a 139–0 vote in the House and 43–3 in the Senate and has been signed into law by the Governor.
+Her bill was passed by a 139–0 vote in the House and 43–3 in the Senate and has been signed into law by the governor.